SuperOfficeDocs/superoffice-docs/docs/api/tutorials/openid-authorization-code-flow.md

 [!code-csharp[CS](includes/actionresult.cs)]

-To handle the authorization code, we check the State value we stored earlier.
+To handle the Authorization Code, we check the State value we stored earlier.

 If they match, we can call the `OAuthHelper*` class to handle making a POST request to SuperID to get the OAuth refresh and access tokens.
 The SuperID response will also include a JWT which contains the URL for the REST API.